danisteps/QuakeLog-Parser/README.md

 * Run the main class (Main.java) or open the jar file.
 * The console will display the options available to execute.
 The options are:
 >1.
-Importar log de jogo
->   When this option is selected, the user will have to enter the log file path.
+Importar log de jogo: when this option is selected, the user will have to enter the log file path.
 >2.
-Listar todas as partidas
->   This option displays all imported matches along with its informations
+Listar todas as partidas: this option displays all imported matches along with its informations
 >3.
-Listar ranking de jogadores
->   This option displays the players ranking when a log is imported
+Listar ranking de jogadores: this option displays the players ranking when a log is imported
 >4.
-Sair
->   This options closes the application
+Sair: this options closes the application

 ### Technologies used ###